brainandforce/CliffordNumbers.jl/joss/paper.md

 # Indexing

-Although `AbstractCliffordNumber{Q,T}` instances behave like scalars, it is often necessary to obtain individual components of an instance, either in the implementation of
+Although `AbstractCliffordNumber{Q,T}` instances behave like scalars, it is often necessary to obtain individual components of an instance.
+To facilitate this, we provide the `BitIndex{Q}` type, which allows for the retrieval of the coefficient associated with a blade.

+The `BitIndices{Q,C<:AbstractCliffordNumber{Q}}` type represents all of the indices of a type `C` or an instance thereof.
+This allows for iterations over all indices of an `AbstractCliffordNumber` at compile time, which is key to the fast implementation of various operations, including the various products of geometric algebra.

 # Performance